mjml/testmatrix/README.md

 ## Description

 This script produces a file called `Makefile.matrix`.
-This is the Makefile that you'd use to build unit tests from C++ source code.
+You can use this to build and run unit tests from C++ source code.

 Each suite of tests is built from a single .cpp file that contains a number of directives.